College athletics in the United States: Licensing of likenesses

 EA and the CLC agreed to a $40 million settlement.
 After the NCAA and other conferences withdrew their brand licenses with EA in response to the uncertainties, the company subsequently ceased the production of future college sports video games.
-A judge ruled that the NCAA's policies on non-compensation of athletes were a violation of antitrust law, and argued that universities should be able to cover the costs of athletes attending, and provide a trust fund of at least $5,000 per-season to athletes.
+A judge ruled that the NCAA's policies on noncompensation of athletes were a violation of antitrust law, and argued that universities should be able to cover the costs of athletes attending, and provide a trust fund of at least $5,000 per-season to athletes.
 It was argued that the NCAA "[did] not provide credible evidence that demand for [its] product would decrease if student-athletes were permitted, under certain circumstances, to receive a limited share of the revenue generated from the use of their own names, images, and likenesses."

-On June 30th, 2021, The NCAA finally agreed to the new NIL agreement that says that student athletes may use their name, image, and likeness to get paid.
+On June 30, 2021, The NCAA finally agreed to the new NIL agreement that says that student athletes may use their name, image, and likeness to get paid.
 This is different than getting paid by the University.
 This is simply getting revenue strictly using your name, image, and likeness.
 This process is something student athletes themselves have to go out and do.
 Members of the NCAA got together and voted to make sure any athlete under the NCAA can profit using their name, image, and likeness.

 The new NIL agreement allows student athletes to engage in the NIL, but they must follows the laws of that state that their University and/or college is located.
 Some of the guidelines NCAA provides that Michelle Hosick in 2021 wrote are, "College athletes who attend a school in a state without an NIL law can engage in this type of activity without violating NCAA rules related to name, image and likeness.
 Individuals can use a professional services provider for NIL activities.
 Student-athletes should report NIL activities consistent with state law or school and conference requirements to their school" (Hosick 2021).

 The policy of the new NIL agreement is the same for all three divisions within the NCAA.
 Many people were often confused about this agreement where they thought players were being paid to play, which in this situation is not the case.
-"The new policy preserves the fact college sports are not pay-for-play," said Division II Presidents Council chair Sandra Jordan, chancellor at the University of South Carolina Aiken.
+"The new policy preserves the fact college sports are not pay-for-play," said Division II presidents Council chair Sandra Jordan, chancellor at the University of South Carolina Aiken.
 "It also reinforces key principles of fairness and integrity across the NCAA and maintains rules prohibiting improper recruiting inducements.
 It's important any new rules maintain these principles" (Hosick 2021).